weedu34/CovidAnalysis/Readme.md

-# COVID-19 Dashboard - Global Deaths and Vaccinations Visualization
+# COVID-19 Dashboard - Global Deaths Visualization
 ![Dashboard](https://github.com/weedu34/CovidAnalysis/blob/main/Dashboard%201.png)
 ## Overview
 This Tableau dashboard provides visualizations of COVID-19 deaths and vaccinations in different parts of the world.
 It aims to offer insights into the pandemic's impact and the progress of vaccination efforts across various regions.